• Skip to primary navigation

 Root Beer Float Bars

-These bars are chewy, sweet, and fragrant with spices.
-A root beer float in a cookie bar!
+These bars are a sweet treat that's fragrant with spices.
+Lots of root beer ice cream float flavor in a chewy bar!

 5 from 5 votes